Instant Pot Beef Stew

 • 4-5 sprigs of fresh thyme (or 2 teaspoons dry thyme)

-• 1 tablespoon cornstarch (mixed with 1 tablespoon of water)
+• 1 tablespoon cornstarch + 1 Tbsp water (for slurry)

 Instructions